j-greig/greig/_posts/2014-11-01-how-to-fire-a-client.md

 So I think James' advice in this video on firing clients is spot on.

-You have to respect your client by being honest, and trust that it will lead to better things.</p>
+You have to respect your client by being honest, and trust that it will lead to better things.

 <iframe scrolling="no" allowfullscreen="" src="//www.youtube.com/embed/FD52FgjdrpE?wmode=opaque&amp;enablejsapi=1" width="854" frameborder="0" height="480">
 </iframe>